DeLuks2006/DeLuks2006/README.md

 - [ ] C++
 - [ ] GO!
 - [x] Bash (Basics)

-(I also know some HTML and CSS basics)

 ### Some things I want to learn more about